arconia-io/arconia-cli/README.md

 - **🚀&nbsp; Dev mode**.
 Run your application with features improving your development experience.
 - **🔨&nbsp; Build & test**.
 Compile, test, and package as JVM JARs or GraalVM native executables.
 - **📦&nbsp; Container images**.
 Build images using Cloud Native Buildpacks or Dockerfiles with Podman/Docker.
 - **⬆️&nbsp; Automated upgrades**.
-Upgrade Spring Boot, Spring AI, Arconia Framework, Gradle, and Maven with a single command.
+Upgrade Spring Boot, Spring AI, Arconia, Gradle, and Maven with a single command.
 - **🔄&nbsp; OpenRewrite recipes**.
 Run any OpenRewrite recipe to migrate or refactor your codebase.
 - **📁&nbsp; Project templates**.
 Create new projects from templates distributed as OCI artifacts.
 - **🧠&nbsp; Agent skills**.
 Install and manage AI agent skills for your applications.